Mukul-Jindal/NewsJunction/README.md

 # NewsJunction - React website to get latest news in India of different categories

 # Project Description:
-News Website which uses react and bootstrap as frontend and NewsAPI for fetching news.
-News can be fetched for different categories given in the navBar.
-For detailed news link to news article will be provided along with it
+NewsJunction is built using React and Bootstrap as the frontend, and NewsAPI for fetching news.
+You can browse news articles from different categories by selecting them from the navigation bar.
+For each article, we provide a detailed link to the news source.

 # Requirements
 1. Node package manager(https://nodejs.org/en)